ddecoud/portfolio/final_part1.md

 **RESOLUTION**
  1) In the end, Latinx rates are growing.
 Line chart. :)
- 2) But, Affirmation action possible consequences? :(
+ 2) But, Affirmative action possible consequences? :(

 ## Initial sketches
 > Post images of your anticipated data visualizations (sketches are fine).
 They should mimic aspects of your outline, and include elements of your story.